psobolewskiPhD/i2k2024_napari_workshop/napari-workshops/getting_started.md

 ## Workshop content

-The workshop consists of [introductory slides](https://thejacksonlaboratory.github.io/intro-napari-slides/), as well as code examples in notebooks.
 The executed and rendered notebooks are [included in this repository](notebooks/index.md).
 We strongly encourage you to follow along with your own, fresh notebook.
 However, if you would like to down load and execute the completed notebooks locally, please see [the instructions here](notebook_setup.md).
 Additionally, the completed notebooks can also be run in the cloud [using Binder](launching_binder.md).